Privacy Notice

 We protect your personal data and will never sell it to anyone.

-We collect and process personal data to fulfil our charitable purposes and to deliver courses to clients.
+We collect and process personal data to fulfil our charitable purposes and to administer and deliver our courses.
 When we collect your personal data, we aim to be clear about our reasons for doing so, and we will only use it in ways that you would reasonably expect.

 In general, when you: